-A Dark Blue Kitchen Island With White Marble Countertop, And Some Chairs Around It Completed With Some Lamps Over It
+A Dark Blue Kitchen Island With White Marble Countertop, And Some Pots Of Plants On It Completed With Some Lamps Over It

 Blue is a superb shade that can fit any space and any event.
 That’s why many people love this kind of color.
 Blue has become a favorite color for many designers and decorators to make their design of rooms and homes amazing.
 Such a color also fit many styles.
 It provides modern and vintage, industrial and glam, coastal and rustic, and many more.
 This color gives a relaxing fell, and it is long lasting.
 Today, I am gonna share a lot of blue eye-candies for you who scream for blue.
 The topic will be blue kitchens in different tones.
 Let’s go down and find them!

 Choose the blue color as you like for your cabinets.
 You are free to choose it because everything is possible.
 You can choose a soft pastel blue and pale blue, cobalt, or navy blue.
 Pale blue, patience, and other peaceful shades are correctly used in coastal, rustic, shabby chic and vintage kitchens, but still, you may use them for different styles.
 Various shades of blue can be more shining if it is paired with brass or copper handles and touches throughout the kitchen.
 It will look luxurious in some of your homes.

 Pastel shades are amazing for vintage, shabby chic, coastal, and other styles.
 It will be more stand out with white or neutral countertops of marble or tile backsplashes.
 To add glam and chic look, you may go for brass and copper.
 If you want any eye-catchy touch, having mosaic tiles is a good idea.